Hafizuddin961/IoT-water-management-system/README.md

 5) Siti Nor 'Amirah Binti Abd Hamid<br/>

 # Overview
-This project briefly is to reduce the monthly water bill of Masjid (mosque) and save energy sources.
-The unique approach of this project is the utilization of rain as source of water supply.<br/>
+This project briefly is to reduce the monthly water bill of Masjid (mosque) and save water resources.
+The unique approach of this project is the utilization of rain as secondary source of water supply.<br/>

 Feel free to visit our video for explaination of this project on youtube: https://www.youtube.com/watch?v=20Eu37J0LEM&t=98s <br/>